mmistakes/jekyll-theme-basically-basic/example/_posts/2012-03-14-layout-excerpt-defined.md

 ---
 title: "Layout: Excerpt (Defined)"
 excerpt: "This is a user-defined post excerpt.
-It should be displayed in place of the post content in archive-index pages."
+It should be displayed in place of the auto-generated excerpt  or post content on index pages."
 categories:
   - Layout
   - Uncategorized